-During fiscal 2023 and 2022, the aggregate changes in our total gross amount of unrecognized tax benefits were as follows:
+During fiscal 2024 and 2023, the aggregate changes in our total gross amount of unrecognized tax benefits were as follows:

-(in millions) 2023 2022
+(in millions) 2024 2023

-Beginning balance \$ 321 \$ 289
+Beginning balance \$ 501 \$ 321

-Gross increases in unrecognized tax benefits - prior year tax positions 103 20
+Gross increases in unrecognized tax benefits - prior year tax positions 6 103

-Gross decreases in unrecognized tax benefits - prior year tax positions (9) (18)
+Gross decreases in unrecognized tax benefits - prior year tax positions (10) (9)

-Gross increases in unrecognized tax benefits - current year tax positions 108 53
+Gross increases in unrecognized tax benefits - current year tax positions 269 108

-Lapse of statute of limitations (14) (4)
+Lapse of statute of limitations (63) (14)

-Tax settlements (13) (18)
+Tax settlements (20) (13)

-Foreign exchange gains and losses 5 (1)
+Foreign exchange gains and losses 5

-Ending balance \$ 501 \$ 321
+Ending balance \$ 683 \$ 501

 Our policy is to record interest and penalties related to uncertain tax positions within the provision for income taxes.
-As of December 1, 2023 and December 2, 2022, the combined amounts of accrued interest and penalties included in long-term income taxes payable related to tax positions taken on our tax returns were not material.
+As of November 29, 2024 and December 1, 2023, the combined amounts of accrued interest and penalties included in long-term income taxes payable related to tax positions taken on our tax returns were not material.

 While we file federal, state and local income tax returns globally, our major tax jurisdictions are Ireland, California and the United States.
-We are subject to the examination of our income tax returns by various domestic and foreign tax authorities with 2019 being the earliest fiscal year open for examination in all of our major tax jurisdictions.
-We regularly assess the likelihood of outcomes resulting from these examinations to determine the adequacy of our provision for income taxes and have reserved for potential adjustments that may result from these examinations.
+We are subject to the examination of our income tax returns by various domestic and foreign tax authorities with 2020 being the earliest fiscal year open for examination in all of our major tax jurisdictions.
+We regularly assess the likelihood of outcomes resulting from examinations to determine the adequacy of our provision for income taxes and have reserved for potential adjustments that may result.
 While we believe our tax estimates are reasonable, we cannot provide assurance that the final determination of any of these examinations will not have an adverse effect on our financial position and results of operations.

 The timing of the resolution of income tax examinations is highly uncertain as are the amounts and timing of tax payments that are part of any audit settlement process.
 These events could cause large fluctuations in the balance sheet classification of our tax assets and liabilities.
 We believe that within the next 12 months, it is reasonably possible that either certain audits will conclude or statutes of limitations on certain income tax examination periods will expire, or both.
-Although the timing of resolution, settlement and closing of audits is not certain, it is reasonably possible that the underlying unrecognized tax benefits may decrease by up to \$60 million over the next 12 months.
+Although the timing of resolution, settlement and closing of audits is not certain, it is reasonably possible that the underlying unrecognized tax benefits may decrease by up to \$50 million over the next 12 months.